chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 ![Sepay 4](../images/sepay_4.png)

-In simple term, Sepay act as the middleman between the user and the bank.
-User transfer money to a virtual account (VA) provided by Sepay, these money will be transfer to the real user bank account.
-Bank account notify the Sepay system that the money has been transfered.
-Sepay now that te money have been transfered, then how our app know that.
-There is two ways to do this:
+In simple terms, Sepay acts as the middleman between the user and the bank.
+Users transfer money to a virtual account (VA) provided by Sepay, this money will be transferred to the real user bank account.
+The bank account notifies the Sepay system that the money has been transferred.
+Now that Sepay knows that the money has been transferred, how does our app know about it?
+There are two ways to do this:

 - Using sepay webhook: This is when Sepay automatically sends a notification to our website when a transaction occurs.
 Each time a payment is made, Sepay triggers a webhook, allowing our system to instantly detect that the customer has paid and update the order status accordingly.